 I changed colour of transverse band from ‘brown’ to ‘gray or brown’, which might better descript the colour of ‘carnescens’ in Latin

 At that time, I speculated that these specimens were not juvenile C. perlatus.
-Juvenile C. perlatus always with brownish-red or orange colour transverse band on both chelipeds and walking legs, most of them with brownish-red or orange marks on surface of shield (like ⇓📷 from Cocos (Keeling) Islands, a Japanese article and from alamy.com).
+Juvenile C. perlatus always with brownish-red or orange colour transverse band on both chelipeds and walking legs, most of them with brownish-red or orange marks on surface of shield (like ⇓📷 from Cocos (Keeling) Islands, from a Japanese article, from alamy.com and from iNaturalist).

 Juvenile C. perlatus along with adult on Cocos (Keeling) Islands